Chart Color Schemes

 Rowville has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 12 projects likely impacting the region.
-Notable initiatives include Scoresby Village Residential Estate, The Rowville Plan, Bankside Rowville, and Wellington Village Shopping Centre, as detailed below.
+AreaSearch identified 12 projects likely impacting the area.
+Notable ones are Scoresby Village Residential Estate, The Rowville Plan, Bankside Rowville, and Wellington Village Shopping Centre.
+Relevant projects are detailed below.

 Professional plan users can use the search below to filter and access additional projects.